-Low population density, coupled with a legislated radio-quiet zone, and cutting-edge infrastructure has facilitated major new discoveries by the current telescopes and established the MRO as one of the world’s premiere radio astronomy facilities.
+Low population density, coupled with a legislated radio-quiet zone, and cutting-edge infrastructure has facilitated major new discoveries by the current telescopes and established the site as one of the world’s premiere radio astronomy facilities.

-Launched in 2012, the MRO currently hosts two SKA precursor telescopes, our ASKAP radio telescope and the Curtin University-led Murchison Widefield Array (MWA).
+Launched in 2012, the observatory currently hosts two SKA precursor telescopes, our ASKAP radio telescope and the Curtin University-led Murchison Widefield Array (MWA).
 These instruments are enabling new discoveries and paving the way for the SKA telescopes.

 Radio telescopes are designed to detect faint natural radio signals from space, but this also makes them very sensitive to the interference caused by man-made radio transmissions.
 This radio frequency interference can be caused by radio transmitters such as mobile phones, two-way radios and broadcasting towers, or by electrical equipment such as vehicles, appliances or electrical machinery.